ni/arbitrary-session-management/README.md

     **Response - Typically**

     - **Empty** in most cases (as in the logging example), because the client only needs to know whether the operation was successful.

-    You can add optional fields (like a status message or timestamp) if needed for your implementation.
-However, the above field is **mandatory** for proper session management.

 ---